ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Rationale

+Focussing on our fears and who to blame is not helpful.
 Who in Cardano will make choices based on their beliefs and values to challenge the cultural norms driven by scarcity?

 ## References